Periodic Functions

 View on concept map

-A periodic function repeats its values at regular intervals: f(x + T) = f(x) for all x, where T > 0 is the period — the length of one complete cycle.
+A function that repeats its values at regular intervals: f(x + T) = f(x) for all x, where T is the smallest positive period.
 Periodic functions model any phenomenon that repeats in time or space: daily temperature swings, alternating electrical current, sound waves, ocean tides, and seasonal patterns.

 Definition

-A periodic function repeats its values at regular intervals: f(x + T) = f(x) for all x, where T > 0 is the period — the length of one complete cycle.
+A function that repeats its values at regular intervals: f(x + T) = f(x) for all x, where T is the smallest positive period.

 The same pattern over and over.
 Like a heartbeat or the seasons.